But Very Few Understand the SCIENCE Behind it..

 Before attempting to conquer your fears or phobias, you should consult with a physician to find the correct approach for you.
 If your phobia is severe it may require the application of various therapies depending on the reasons and background of your fears.
 Remember that things can improve with a little help.

 Any facts, figures or references stated here are made by the author & don't reflect the endorsement of iU at all times unless otherwise drafted by official staff at iU.
+A part [small/large] could be AI generated content at times and it's inevitable today.
+If you have a feedback particularly with regards to that, feel free to let us know.
 This article was first published here on 8th January 2021.